hannemann/BLE-Remote-Companion/README.md

 * add Websocket in to receive messages if a key is pressed

 ### Home Assistant script example:
-Observe `android_tv_control` with Node-RED `events:all` node to send messages via websocket to your BLE-RC
+Observe `android_tv_control` with Node-RED `events:all` node to send messages via websocket to your Remote Companion
 ```yaml
 android_tv_enter:
   sequence: